SAN FRANCISCO COUNTY TRANSPORTATION AUTHORITY

 Recognizing that the San Francisco’s transportation infrastructure can be used more efficiently to move more people, and in accordance with the city’s Transit First Policy, San Francisco has invested in prioritizing transit.
-Between 2013 and 2015, the San Francisco Municipal Transit Agency (SFMTA) implemented service increases on 17 lines as part of Muni Forward, Phase 1 of Clay Street Transit-Only Lanes, Haight Street transit only contraflow lanes, more visible red lanes on Market Street, and other transit enhancements.
+Since 2013, as part of Muni Forward, the San Francisco Municipal Transit Agency (SFMTA) implemented service increases on 17 lines, expanded service hours on 10 lines, made changes to route alignment for multiple lines, and created new connections to BART on 2 lines.
 Those investments have begun to pay off, and transit is becoming measurably more competitive with driving.
 Continued success at improving transit will not only move more people with existing transportation infrastructure, but will also decrease the number of vehicles trying to use scarce roadway space, leading to a better experience and less congestion for those who choose to drive.

 How Performance is Measured